What's the Core Difference Between a Broker and an Agent?

 How Agents Get Paid

 Agents earn a commission paid by the insurance company whenever they sell a policy.
+Captive agents typically earn 5–10% on personal auto premiums, while independent agents earn 10–20% depending on the carrier and volume.
 This commission is already built into the premium rate filed with state regulators.
 You don't pay it separately.
-Captive agents may also receive a base salary from their employer-insurer.
+Captive agents may also receive a base salary or performance bonuses from their employer-insurer.

 How Brokers Get Paid

-Brokers also earn a commission from the insurance carrier when a policy is placed — again, baked into your premium.
+Brokers also earn a commission from the insurance carrier when a policy is placed — typically 10–20% on new personal auto business — again, baked into your premium.
 In some cases, especially for complex or commercial coverage, brokers may charge a broker fee for their consulting work.
-However, for standard personal car insurance, broker fees are uncommon and must be disclosed upfront.
+For standard personal car insurance, broker fees remain uncommon and must be disclosed upfront.
+Some states cap these fees — for example, New Jersey limits broker fees to $20 for a single policy.

 |---|---|---|